dzek69/queue-system/README.md

 - add "is finished" to task (successfully resolved)
 - distinguish tasks status between "is requested to cancel" and "is cancelled" (not doing anything anymore)
 - better api to force start task (should not require argument)
 - retries support? move to end of the queue before retry? do nothing until retry timeout passes?
+- massive code cleanup?

 ## License